by Cat, Dec 2007 (Photo, right, from wikimedia commons)

 - You can make this thicker by using yogurt cheese (yogurt strained 1 or more hours to desired consistency).

-- You can also use this as a salad dressing, but if you want it to be thinner, stir in a little raw milk.
+- You can also use this as a salad dressing; if you want it to be thinner, stir in a little raw or simply pasteurized milk.

 - A Passion for Vegetables, by Vera Gewanter